Right-Handed Batsman, Right-Arm Fast-Medium Bowler12

-Craig was educated at West Buckland School in North Devon and has progressed through the Devon age groups and the Somerset Academy.
+Craig was educated at West Buckland School in North Devon and has progressed through the Devon Age Groups before graduating from the Somerset Academy.

 In 2011 he was a member of the National Performance Programme and toured Sri Lanka with the England Under 19s.
 In 2012 he was a member of the England Under 19 World Cup squad in Australia.

-Restored to full fitness, Craig made great strides in 2014 playing in thirteen First Class matches scoring 431 runs with a highest score of 99 against Lancashire at Taunton and taking 42 wickets with a best of 5 for 63 against Durham at the same venue.
+Restored to full fitness Craig made great strides in 2014 playing in 13 First Class matches scoring 431 runs with a highest of 99 against Lancashire at Taunton and taking 42 wickets with a best of 5 for 63 against Durham at the same venue.

-In one-day cricket Craig played in fourteen matches scoring 80 runs and taking 7 wickets in 2014.
+In one-day cricket, Craig played in 14 matches scoring 80 runs and taking 7 wickets in 2014.

-During the summer of 2015 Craig was called up for the England ODI series but didn’t play.
-He is involved with the ECB performance programme in the winter.
+During the summer Craig was called up for the England ODI series but didn’t play and the 2015-16 winter he is involved with the ECB performance programme.